sfarmer1/GGJ2024/README.md

 - Make it easier to get started making games with MoonWorks
 - Provide a bare bones example of how to organize a project with Just Enough structure to get to the fun part quickly
 - Make it easy to rip out the example code and make it your own
+- Make a template that easily runs on on Windows, Linux, and MacOS ARM chips (M1, M2, etc)

 NOTE: You will need to run the ContentBuilderUI project first.
 This will generate the content files necessary to build and run the game.